 PADDLEBOARD NORTH STERLING RESERVOIR AND SEE A GINORMOUS WIND FARM

 On Saturday morning, take a look around.
 You’ll instantly notice how quiet the river, trails, and town of Sterling are.
 Congratulations—you’ve escaped the city life!
-Tuck into breakfast at the J&L Cafe or Brew Grit Coffee, where Cowgirl Cinnamon Rolls come out hot and go great with a strong cup of joe.
+Tuck into breakfast at the J&L Cafe, where like any great diner they serve as much wisdom as comfort food.
 Then, journey 20 minutes out of town.
 The refreshing green waters of North Sterling Reservoir and North Sterling State Park await.
 On weekends, you can rent paddle boards, kayaks, and other flotation devices from PJ Marina.
 Otherwise, kick back at the swim beach where shaded picnic areas and tables make for easy lounging.
 (Note: bug spray can be of benefit during summer months.)

 Afternoon and Evening

 After a picnic lunch, continue northward to Chimney Canyons and Peetz Table Wind Energy Center.
 Take either County Road 70 or 72 west (the author insists you don’t follow Google Maps) to view the windmills on top of a beautiful butte.
 Keep your eyes peeled for roaming pronghorn and wildflowers such as white prickly poppy along the way.
 That evening, enjoy dinner at another of Sterling’s local restaurants; Hot Spot Smokehouse is a local favorite for BBQ and the Grill at River City will satiate those salivating for steak.